ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   2. store the statement in a variable
   3. add the statement to the session object passing add() or add_all() method with the variable as parameter
   4. flush the transaction to execute the statement by calling commit() on the session object
+- how to modify or update a table using mapped objects?
+  1. fetch the content from a table needs to be updated using session object, query(Table Class), and get()
+  2. store the content in a variable
+  3. assign new values to the attribute of the object
+  4. commit the transaction using commit()
+  5. using update() to update bulk of attributes passing object of arrays and synchrize_session

 ------------

 ## Outcomes